redis-field-engineering/radar-agent/docs/configuration/db-endpoint.md

 # Redis Enterprise Preferred Database Endpoint Configuration

+This configuration is used in combination with `auto_discover: true` to guide the agent which of the Redis Enterprise database endpoints to use.

-New `enterprise` configuration section with flexible endpoint selection based on actual BDBS API endpoint data.
+Inside the `enterprise` configuration section there  flexible endpoint selection based on actual BDBS API endpoint data.

 ## Complete Configuration Options